Welcome to this hands-on lab, *Viewing IoT Core Data Using BigQuery*.

 You will gain experience by using IoT Core to collect data from a single device.
 However, you can use the same configuration steps to collect data from millions of devices.

-2. Next, configure a Cloud DataFlow Template job to collect the data from a pub/sub topic, transform the data from JSON to table format, and store the data in BigQuery.
+– Configure a Cloud Dataflow template job to collect the data from a Pub/Sub topic, transform the data from JSON to table format, and store the data in BigQuery.

-3. Finally, use BigQuery to query the data, sort it by the time collected, proving that you have configured the IoT Data Pipeline to move data from pub/sub using DataFlow, and store it in BigQuery in the correct format.
+– Use BigQuery to query the data, sort it by the time collected to prove you have configured the IoT data pipeline to move data from Pub/Sub using DataFlow, and store it in BigQuery in the correct format.

 Successfully complete this lab by achieving the following learning objectives:

 Create a Google Cloud IoT Core registry called us-iot-hr-trial, a Pub/Sub topic called us-iot-hr-queue, and a Pub/Sub subscription caled us-iot-hr-data.

 Register the VM hrsensor007 in IoT Core and create a public/private key pair.

 Send simulated data to the IoT Core device using the

 heartrateSimulator.pyscript on the VM.